Flaming Moe's: Reception

 In its original airing on the Fox Network during November sweeps, the episode had a 14.4 Nielsen rating and was viewed in approximately 13.26 million homes.
 It finished the week ranked 29th, up from the season's average rank of 32nd.
 It finished second in its timeslot behind The Cosby Show, which finished 17th with a 15.9 rating.
 It was the highest rated show on Fox that week.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "Possibly the best Simpsons episode, with a constant stream of gags, inspired animation (in particular the sequence when Homer begins to see and hear Moe everywhere, from Maggie's gurgles to the leaves on the trees), and a superb plot that twists about in every direction but the one you might expect."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "Possibly the best Simpsons episode, with a constant stream of gags, inspired animation (in particular the sequence when Homer begins to see and hear Moe everywhere, from Maggie's gurgles to the leaves on the trees), and a superb plot that twists about in every direction but the one you might expect."

 DVD Movie Guide's Colin Jacobson wrote "From Lisa's slumber party at the opening through the Cheers spoof at Moe's, this episode's another real winner.
 Homer gets some of his all-time best lines, including a great run where he mocks Marge's attempts to have him accept his fate.
-We even find a great twist on Bart's prank phone calls when he asks for "Hugh Jass".
-All in all, "Flaming" provides a terrific show."
+We even find a great twist on Bart's prank phone calls when he asks for 'Hugh Jass'.
+All in all, 'Flaming' provides a terrific show."

 Nate Meyers of Digitally Obsessed gave the episode 5/5, calling it "another great chapter in the history of The Simpsons, with tons of laughs throughout".

 Emily VanDerWerff of Slant Magazine called it "a very funny episode" and highlighted the plot's focus on Moe as "an example of the show gradually expanding its supporting townspeople into characters in their own right," as "Moe was just an angry bartender before this episode.
 After this one, he's the sad man who sometimes tastes success but always lets it slip away because of his inability to do the right thing until it's too late."
 VanDerWerff also interpreted the episode as a metaphor for Simon's relationship with fellow Simpsons developers Groening and James L. Brooks and Simon's belief that he was not receiving enough credit for The Simpsons.

 Niel Harvey of The Roanoke Times called "Flaming Moe's" a "classic bit of Simpsonia".